 Business combinations are accounted for using the acquisition method.
-The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non-controlling interest in the acquiree.
-For each business combination, Hudson selects whether it measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
-Acquisition related transaction costs are expensed and included in other operational result.
+The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at fair value on the acquisition date and the amount of any non-controlling interest in the acquiree.
+For each business combination, Hudson selects whether it measures the non-controlling interests in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
+Acquisition related transaction costs are expensed and presented in other operational result.
 When Hudson acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions as at the acquisition date.

 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
-Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 Financial Instruments: Recognition and Measurement, is measured at fair value with the changes in contingent considerations recognized in the statement of comprehensive income.
+Thereafter any change in the fair value of contingent consideration, not classified as equity, will be recognized through the consolidated statements of comprehensive income.
 Hudson measures goodwill at the acquisition date as:

-- The fair value of the consideration transferred; - plus the recognized amount of any non-controlling interests in the acquiree; - plus if the business combination is achieved in stages, the fair value of the preexisting equity interest in the acquiree; - less the net recognized amount of the identifiable assets acquired and liabilities assumed
+- The fair value of the consideration transferred; - plus the recognized amount of any non-controlling interests in the acquiree; - plus if the business combination is achieved in stages, the fair value of the preexisting equity interest in the acquiree; - less the net recognized amount of the identifiable assets acquired and liabilities assumed.

-When the excess is negative, a bargain purchase gain is recognized immediately in the statement of comprehensive income.
+When the excess is negative, a bargain purchase gain is recognized immediately in the consolidated statements of comprehensive income.

 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
-For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to Hudson's group of cashgenerating units that are expected to benefit from the combination.
+For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to the group of cash generating units of Hudson that is expected to benefit from the combination.

-Where goodwill forms part of a cash-generating unit and a operation within is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
+Where goodwill forms part of a group of cash-generating units and an operation within is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
 Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the cash-generating unit retained, unless there are specific allocations.